eadf/centerline.rs/README.md

 [![Workflow](https://github.com/eadf/centerline.rs/workflows/Clippy/badge.svg)](https://github.com/eadf/centerline.rs/workflows/Clippy/badge.svg)
 [![dependency status](https://deps.rs/crate/centerline/0.0.2/status.svg)](https://deps.rs/crate/centerline/0.0.2)

 #Centerline

 Finds 'a' centerline of closed 2D geometries.
-It uses a [segmented voronoi diagram](https://crates.io/crates/boostvoronoi) as a base, then it filters out the 'spiky' bits by comparing the dot product of the voronoi edge and the input geometry that created it.
+It uses a [segmented voronoi diagram](https://crates.io/crates/boostvoronoi) as a base, then it filters out the 'spiky' bits (green) by comparing the dot product of the voronoi edge and the input geometry (red) that created it.
 Note that the result technically is not a true centerline after the spikes has been filtered out, but it makes for much cleaner tool-paths etc.